A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 - Human growth hormone is used to decrease fat and increase muscle mass.

-- Enhances energy production, improves aerobic capacity
+- It enhances energy production and improves aerobic capacity.

 - Increases aerobic capacity